oslomarketsolutions/website/src/pages/en/career/index.md

 hero:
   backgroundImage: /img/standup.png
   backgroundImageAlt: OMS at stand-up
-  text: "We are always looking for great people! \U0001F64B‍♀️\U0001F64B‍♂️ We like people that are passionate about new technology and taking part in the creation of good, smart solutions.\n\nDo you think you got what it takes?
-Send us an e-mail!"
+  text: 'We are always looking for great people!
+We like people that are passionate about new technology and taking part in the creation of good, smart solutions.
+Do you think you got what it takes?
+Send us an e-mail!'
   title: Want to become one of us?
 about:
   header: Why OMS?